tadash10/aws_s3_bucket_security_checker.py/README.md

 Disclaimer

 DISCLAIMER: This script interacts with your AWS account and can make changes to your resources.
 Ensure that you have the necessary permissions and use it responsibly.
 The script is provided as-is without any warranty.
-Use at your own risk.
+Use at your own risk..